aksommerville/zerosigma/README.md

 - - [x] Check all the things that iterate the whole sprite list.
 Sprite-on-sprite collisions, eg? ...win back about 1% with physics completely stubbed.
 - - - There's room for improvement in here, eg a separate index of physics-relevant sprites.
 But I think that's more effort than the gain is worth.
 - - OK I don't see any easy wins here, so let's live with the ~7%
+- [ ] Fill the tilesheet with terrain and decorative graphics, and place them all around.
+- [ ] Something more interesting for the background graphics?
+Flat blue sky isn't bad, but maybe some clouds or birds or a distant landscape that scrolls parallax?